Endogenous Heteroskedasticity in Linear Models: Empirical application

-Next, we estimate the effect of JTPA training on log earnings.
-Results for different models appear in Table \ref{tab:jtpa} where only the coefficient of JTPA training is reported.
-Besides OLS and 2SLS, we also consider several control function methods.
-We present estimate results for different estimates of heteroskedasticity in the first-stage (Heter. first-stage).
-The first column of results, where Heter. first-stage $h=1$, does not consider a skedastic function in the first-stage and uses just the residuals $\tilde V$.
-The second column (Heter. first-stage: $h=V^2$) applies a first-stage skedastic function using a regression of $\tilde{V}^2$ on all covariates.
-The third column (Heter. first-stage: $h=ln\ V^2$) repeats a similar exercise but using a regression of $log \ \tilde{V}^2$ on all covariates.
-Regarding the CF model, the first row uses the estimated CF from the first-stage ($\tilde{V}$).
-The second row considers the residual and its squared value ($\widehat{V} + \widehat{V^2}$).
-The third row adds the interaction with JTPA training to accommodate a given skedastic function in the structural equation ($\widehat{V} + \widehat{V} D$).
-The fourth row adds the interaction and the square ($\widehat{V} + \widehat{V} D + \widehat{V}^2$).
-Finally, the last row considers the case $\widehat{V} + \widehat{V} D + \widehat{V}^2 + \widehat{V}^2 D$.
-Standard errors are computed by bootstrap using 200 replications.
+Results for different models appear in Table \ref{tab:jtpa}.
+Column $earnings$ uses earnings as dependent variable, while $earnings>0$ uses only observations with non-zero earnings, same as the $log(earnings)$ column.
+Besides OLS and 2SLS, we also consider two control function methods.
+The first model (CF0) does not consider a stochastic function in the first-stage and uses only the first-stage residuals $\check V$.
+The second model (CF1) applies a first-stage skedastic function using a regression of $\check{V}^2$ on the instrument and a constant ($\check{V}^2=\gamma_0+Z\gamma_{1}+error$ as in the Monte Carlo section) with $\widehat V=\check V/h(X,Z;\hat\gamma)$ and $h(X,Z;\gamma)=(\gamma_0+Z\gamma_{1})^{1/2}$.
+Both CF models add the estimated $V$ from the first-stage (either $\check V$ for CF0 or $\hat V$ for CF1) and the interaction with $D$ (either $\check V\times D$ for CF0 or $\hat V\times D$ for CF1).
+All models include other covariates $X$ but coefficients are not reported.